Must-Sees and Things to do in Forster NSW +Map

 Forster is located on the north coast around 300km north of Sydney via the Pacific Highway: about three and a half hours’ drive on a good day.

 Situated in between Newcastle and Port Macquarie, Forster (and its twin Tuncurry) are the biggest towns in the Great Lakes area, a system of three freshwater lakes in the lower part of the New South Wales Mid North Coast region.

 5 Reasons we think you should you visit Forster

 With its unique position between the Pacific Ocean and the lakes, Forster is a paradise for beachgoers and the outdoorsy, a great place for young families and solo travellers alike.
 Not convinced?
 Here are five reasons you should visit this year and a bunch of the best things to do in Forster while you are there.

 The Beaches in Forster are magic

 Forster NSW is a town most known for its beaches, and so there’s no place better to begin our little exploration of the town.
-Here a few of the main ones that a visitor shouldn’t miss.
+Here are a few of the main ones that a visitor shouldn’t miss.

 Forster Main Beach

 Situated right in the heart of town, Forster Main Beach is the most popular place to be on a hot summer’s day.
 It’s also the safest beach in town, with typically gentle surf and lifeguards present throughout the holidays; it’s great for young families and novice swimmers alike.

-If you’re not in the mood for waves, an enclosed ocean bath known as the Bull Ring sits right next door, complete with newly renovated barbecue, toilet and changing facilities.
+If you’re not in the mood for waves, an enclosed ocean bath known as the Bull Ring sits right next door, complete with a newly renovated barbecue, toilet and changing facilities.

 Tip: Locals flock to Beach Bums right on Main Beach for breakfast – plenty of choices here; you can stay healthy with the Acai Berry Bowl or fuel up for your morning walk with a Mexican Breakfast Wrap